Ibraheem3139/kivy_calculator/README.md

 # kivy_calculator

-It is python based calculator app using "Kivy" framework which is use to create apps
+It is a Python-based calculator app using the "Kivy" framework, which is being used to create apps.

+In this program, I have used the Kivy framework to create this simple calculator app.